Article Type: FAQ Audience: All Users Module: FAQ

 The technical reasons manufacturers choose to build rather than buy MES systems stem from the fundamental limitations of off-the-shelf solutions: rigid data models, limited capabilities, and inability to adapt to unique manufacturing requirements.

-Fuuz AI Industrial Intelligence Platform bridges this gap by providing a flexible, industrial-grade platform that combines the benefits of both approaches:
+The Fuuz Industrial Intelligence Platform bridges this gap by providing a flexible, industrial-grade platform that combines the benefits of both approaches:

-For manufacturers serious about digital transformation, Fuuz AI represents the optimal path forward—providing the power to build exactly what you need on a foundation designed specifically for industrial applications.
+For manufacturers serious about digital transformation, Fuuz represents the optimal path forward — providing the power to build exactly what you need on a foundation designed specifically for industrial applications.